rysuds/exsprite/README.md

 ```

 #### Custom output folder
 By default an output folder with your grouped sprite will be generated in the same dir as your spritesheet.
-If yopu'd like to control the name/location of the output folder path you can do
+If you'd like to control the name/location of the output folder path you can do
 ```
 exsprite --filepath <path_to_sprite_sheet> --folderpath <path_to_output_folder> save
 ```